pengrulin/pengrulin/README.md

 ## Who Am I?

-- **Based in:** St. James, NY
+- **Based in:** New York

 - **Education:**
   - M.S. in Business Analytics from Boston University, Questrom School of Business
   - B.S. in Business Analytics & Entrepreneurship from Babson College

 - **Professional Focus:**
   - Data Analytics, Product Strategy, and leveraging insights for growth.